gjnave/Sana-for-Windows/README.md

 16. copy token from huggingface and right click to paste
 17. Press Enter and Confirm
 18. double click run-sana-windows.bat (download of models will begin)
-19. if the URL comes up as 0.0.0.0  copy and paste it into browswer and changet to 127.0.0.1
+19. Choose the model you want to use (1600 or 600)

 ** A free system checker can be downloaded at: https://www.patreon.com/posts/automated-system-117200313 ** A GetGoingFast Quick Installer can be obtained here: https://www.patreon.com/posts/nvidia-sana-for-122669029

+Thanks to /uRemarkable-Special86  (YT: foreropa) for input with the start bat

 ********************************************************************************************************
 <p align="center" style="border-radius: 10px">